automata-network/docs/docs/canarynet/getstarted/introduction.md

 # ContextFree Network

-**Welcome to the ContextFree Network documentation.**
+ContextFree is the Canary Network of Automata’s Mainnet, and this is an important milestone in realizing the technological vision of a privacy middleware platform built for Web 3.0.

-ContextFree is the canary network of Automata’s main network where its features are rolled out in phases to ensure the stability and security of the blockchain.
+The launch of ContextFree provides a pre-production environment for real-life learnings to be applied to the eventual rollout of the Mainnet.
+During this time, users are invited to battle-test the code.
+Features are rolled out in phases to ensure the stability and security of the blockchain.

+This documentation homepage offers the necessary resources to learn about ContextFree, guides and tools to contribute to the Canary Network, either as a user looking to explore the blockchain, or to participate by running a node.
+Here are some background information to get you started:

 ## Network Parameters
 ### Basic